 What does the evidence tell us?

-There is a growing amount of evidence that supports the use of indigenous, nature-based and adventure approaches as an alternative to the main stream mental health and well being pathways.
+There is a growing amount of evidence that supports the use of outdoor therapy approaches to be just as effective as main stream mental health and well being pathways.

 Recognising that all humans have come from nature and require a connection with nature to have an overall healthy existence is also now supported by evidence.
 Science is just catching up on what First Nation Peoples have known for over 60,000 years.